b-lemke98/InSituPy-1/README.md

-# InSituPy: Python Package for the Analysis of _Xenium In Situ_ Data
+# InSituPy: A framework for histology-guided, multi-sample  analysis of single-cell spatial transcriptomics data

 <p align="center">
    <img src="logo/insitupy_logo.png" width="500">
 </p>

-InSituPy is a Python package designed to facilitate the analysis of in situ sequencing data generated with the [_Xenium In Situ_](https://www.10xgenomics.com/platforms/xenium) methodology.
-With InSituPy, you can easily load, visualize, and analyze the data, enabling and simplifying the comprehensive exploration of spatial gene expression patterns within tissue sections.
+InSituPy is a Python package designed to facilitate the analysis of single-cell spatial transcriptomics data.
+With InSituPy, you can easily load, visualize, and analyze the data, enabling and simplifying the comprehensive exploration of spatial gene expression patterns within tissue sections and across multiple samples.
+Currently the analysis is focused on data from the [_Xenium In Situ_](https://www.10xgenomics.com/platforms/xenium) methodology but a broader range of reading functions will be implemented in the future.

 ## Installation